zerodogg/scriptbucket/README.markdown

     animetool           A simple script to assist with watching TV/Anime series and rename files to sane filenames.

+    antiSocialNewsblur.user.js
+                        A userscript/greasemonkey script to remove the social features ("blurblog") from Newsblur

     cookiesTxtToPhantom A script to convert cookies.txt files to a cookie format usable by phantomjs